 Vegan Soft Pretzels

 Nothing goes better with a cold beer than a salty pretzel and some spicy mustard dipping sauce.
 If you really want to impress your vegan guests, this recipe from La Pure Mama is the way to go.
 You can even make them in advance and store in the freezer.
-On game day, just pop them in the oven and sprinkle with salt!
+On game day, just pop them in the oven and sprinkle with coarse sea salt!

 Broccoli Cheddar Potato Skins